The Complete Website Redesign Checklist

 Research the competition: Look closely into the websites of top competitors in your industry.
 Pay attention to their design, website navigation, content, and any marketing strategies that they employ.
 Keep an eye out for common industry practices, such as to create a blog or an online store.
 These insights will help your website redesign rise up to the competition.

-Understand your market: To learn more about your users and industry, conduct a market research or a SWOT analysis, to clearly define your target audience.
+Understand your market: To learn more about your users and industry, conduct market research to clearly define your target audience.
 Even if you’ve done this before, it’s worth looking into your market and audience once more before redesigning your website as they tend to change over time.

 By forming a better understanding of who your customers are, you’ll be able to get a feel for what it is that they like and dislike, or what their online browsing habits are.
 This knowledge will help you tailor your website’s redesign to your users’ unique needs and preferences.